roehann/cota/README.md

 The `Client attributes` and `Shared attributes` sections of a specific device within ThingsBoard store details regarding the currently installed firmware and the uploaded firmware.
 You can also import a [predefined dashboard](https://github.com/thingsboard/thingsboard/blob/master/application/src/main/data/json/demo/dashboards/firmware.json) to view the firmware download progress in ThingsBoard.

+After pushing your files to your repository, please note that it may take some time for the GitHub API to reflect these updates.
+Hence, after pushing the files to your repository and immediately publishing the package via ThingsBoard, the file hashes may not initially match, potentially resulting in errors on the microcontroller.
+These errors can be caught using the `OverTheAirUpdateError` exception handler in the `main.py` file.
+However, after a few minutes, the hash values should be updated and the errors resolved.

 ## License

 This project is licensed under the terms of the MIT license.